 Shawn then raises the question about whether our overall macros would be a better explanation of why weight, diabetes, and heart disease are so rampant.

 The Human Diet Evolution

 This is a section that I like a lot.
 You’ll learn what evolutionary scientists believe happened to our diets over thousands of years.
-Of course, it’s a bit of a guessing game, but humans did leave evidence of how diets changed throughout the world.
+Of course, it’s a bit of a guessing game, but humans did leave evidence of how diets changed worldwide.

 What some people think is that our diet used to be very high in animal fat and protein, especially in the winter months when food was scarce.
-During the summer, some fruit and veg were consumed, which helped to fatten us up for the leaner and colder parts of the year.
+During the summer, some fruits and vegetables were consumed, which helped to fatten us up for the year's leaner and colder parts.

 Meat As A Nutrient-Dense Food

 There also seem to have been evolutionary benefits from eating meat.
 Because meat is so nutrient-rich, you don’t need to eat as much.
 It’s kind of like lions who don’t need to eat every day.

 As a result, this may have allowed us to spend more time learning to create tools that could be used to improve our chances of survival.